Alex Verdugo Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is fourth in MLB with a collective 9.5 strikeouts per nine innings.
+- The Blue Jays pitching staff is third in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have the 11th-ranked team ERA among all league pitching staffs (3.89).
+- The Blue Jays have the ninth-ranked team ERA across all MLB pitching staffs (3.91).

-- Blue Jays pitchers combine to rank 25th in baseball in home runs allowed (108 total, 1.3 per game).
+- The Blue Jays surrender the fourth-most home runs in baseball (111 total, 1.3 per game).

-- Berrios (8-5) gets the starting nod for the Blue Jays in his 17th start of the season.
-He's put together a 3.60 ERA in 95 2/3 innings pitched, with 87 strikeouts.

-- The righty's last appearance came on Saturday against the Oakland Athletics, when he threw six innings, surrendering two earned runs while allowing six hits.
+- The left-hander last pitched on Sunday against the Oakland Athletics, when he went seven innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.